UK Pension Transfer to New Zealand - The Definitive Guide

 |

-Once you transfer, you’ll give up your pension benefitsIf you transfer your UK pension you’ll give up on attractive terms and conditions like guaranteed annuity rates (they aren’t offered any more).
+Once you transfer, you’ll give up your UK pension benefitsIf you transfer your UK pension you’ll give up on attractive terms and conditions like guaranteed annuity rates (they aren’t offered any more).
 If you transfer your Defined Benefit Scheme a previous employer won’t allow you to reinstate them, even if you return to the UK.
 A new employer is unlikely to offer access to membership of a defined benefit scheme.
 Even in circumstance where they do (such as NHS, Teachers and police service) they usually offer a fixed pension at retirement based on the value in your QROPS fund.
 It’s highly unlikely the fixed pension will be anywhere near the level of annual pension transferred to New Zealand in the first place, because the original transfer value was a discounted value of the true benefits and tax and charges will have been deducted each year.

 |